Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

 The functor exists $\abs{\, } : \T{J}{\cC} \longrightarrow \cC$ forgetting the second and the third components of the objects.

-\begin{rem}[$\T{J}{\cC}$ is Hyland Schalk's tight orthogonality category] The category $\T{J}{\cC}$ is called the {\em tight orthogonality category} in Hyland-Schalk \cite{HSha}, whereby it is formulated as a subcategory of the double glueing category over $\cC$ (cf. Definition 47 of \cite{HSha}).
-Since in the present paper this is the only category concerning with the double glueing construction, we use the simple name. \end{rem}
+\begin{rem}[$\T{J}{\cC}$ is Hyland Schalk's tight orthogonality category] {\em The category $\T{J}{\cC}$ is called the {\em tight orthogonality category} in Hyland-Schalk \cite{HSha}, whereby it is formulated as a subcategory of the double glueing category over $\cC$ (cf. Definition 47 of \cite{HSha}).
+Since this is the only double glueing construction concerned in the present paper, we use the simple name.} \end{rem}

-\begin{lem} The conditions (p) and (cp) are derivable one another when an orthogonality is reciprocal. \end{lem}
+\begin{lem} The conditions (p) and (cp) are derivable from one another when an orthogonality is focused. \end{lem}